INFECTION CONTROL CLEANING

 Norovirus is often known as the ‘winter vomiting bug’.
 This is because it usually spreads during the winter months, but it can occur throughout the year.
 It’s the most common gastrointestinal infection in the UK, affecting between 600,000 and a million people a year.
 The main symptoms of norovirus are nausea, diarrhoea and vomiting.
 An infected person may also have a high temperature of 38C or above, a headache, and aching arms and legs.

 Norovirus can spread very easily from close contact with someone infected, and it can survive on surfaces or objects for many days, so can pass on through touch.
 The symptoms appear one to two days after becoming infected and typically last for up to two or three days.
 As with many viruses, there is no specific treatment apart from letting the illness run its course.
-Most people don’t usually need medical attention, unless symptoms don’t improve or more serious problems develop.
-In particular, there is the risk of dehydration among the elderly or people with other illnesses.
+Most people don’t usually need medical attention unless symptoms don’t improve or more serious problems develop.
+In particular, there is a risk of dehydration among the elderly or people with other illnesses.

 Infection control is for life, not just for winter